SimCopter

 SimCopter is a 1996 flight simulator video game developed by Maxis.
 It puts the player into a 3D city.
-Like Streets of SimCity, SimCopter lets the user import SimCity 2000 maps into the game.
+Like Streets of SimCity, SimCopter lets the player import SimCity 2000 maps into the game.
 It is also the first game to use the Sim language Simlish.

 Gameplay

 SimCopter puts the player in the role of a helicopter pilot.
 There are two modes of play: user mode and career mode.
 The user mode (free mode) lets the player fly around cities that they have created (which can be imported from SimCity 2000) or any of the 30 cities supplied with the game.
 However, user cities sometimes need to be designed with SimCopter in mind; most of the time, the player must increase the number of police stations, fire stations, and hospitals to allow for speedier dispatches.

 The career mode puts the player in the shoes of a pilot doing various jobs around a city.

 While all other criminals roam the streets by foot, burglars drive through the city at high speed and are difficult to catch.
 All types of criminals can be arrested by picking up a police officer from the roof of a police station, and then dropping them near the criminal.
 Police cars can also be dispatched to aid in the arrest of a criminal.
 Criminals on foot can also be stopped by landing on top of them with the helicopter, which kills them, but also risks damage to the helicopter.
 Dropped police officers will call out whether or not they see the suspect; the officers need to be guided by the helicopter's spotlight.
 If a police officer does not find a suspect, it will return to the helicopter.
 As soon as a police officer sees a suspect, they will remain in pursuit until the suspect is arrested.
 Criminals can be slowed down by either using the spotlight or calling out the "Stop Criminal" message through the megaphone.
 Eight jobs are available, namely traffic jams, fires, rescues (which may occur during fire missions), catching criminals, riot control, MEDEVAC, transporting Sims, and speeding cars.
 Speeders can only be found by looking for a car that is belching exhaust behind it and squeals its tires when making turns.
 Once a speeder is pulled over, the helicopter must stay with it until a police car arrives to cite them for their reckless driving, or the speeder will take off again.
+Once the speeder is cited, another car will be selected to become the next speeder.